pranoov/Brain-Tumor-AI/readme.md

 ## Usage
 - Download this repo's files
-- Install are requirement (can be found in requirement.txt)
+- Install all of the requirements (can be found in requirement.txt)
 - Run the brainTumorClassifier.py file

 ## Credits